czylabsonasa/edu-related/test_your_knowledge/readme.md

   - discrete,weighted version of the Fermat-Weber problem
   - unimodal
 - https://open.kattis.com/problems/starnotatree
-  - a method similar to the "gradient descent" but without the gradient will do the job
+  - an approach similar to the "gradient descent" but without the gradient will do the job